 An immune-focused autism protocol typically combines intravenous MSCs (sometimes paired with intrathecal administration if neuroinflammatory features dominate), exosome therapy for amplified anti-inflammatory signaling, and supportive IV nutrition where antioxidant or micronutrient support is indicated.
 The exact combination is decided after the medical review, never as a fixed package.

-Signs and Symptoms
+Common Signs and Symptoms

-- Behavioral regression during illness
+Behavioral regression during fevers

-How We Help
+How We Can Help

 Our protocols target immune dysregulation through MSC therapy and exosome treatments designed to rebalance immune function, reduce chronic inflammation, and support the body's natural healing — without broad immunosuppression.